rcrades/robot-control/readme.md

     - Status = to do

 13. Other Items
-    - Update pages/api/robots.ts to use Vercel KV instead of the local file system.
+    - Update pages/api/kv-robots.ts to use Vercel KV instead of the local file system.
 Test your GET and POST routes to ensure they're working with the KV database.
 Update any other parts of your application that were previously interacting with the local JSON file to now use the API routes that interact with KV.

 Remember to test thoroughly after each update to ensure the application works as expected with the new KV-based data storage.

+Note: The API endpoint for robot operations has been changed from `/api/robots` to `/api/kv-robots`.
+Ensure all components are updated to use the new endpoint.